State of the Environment Report 2023

 • Erosion on Adelaide Northern beaches

-by Ronni Wood, almost 2 years ago
+by Ronni Wood, over 3 years ago

 The breakwater at Semaphore South was built to collect sand to mitigate the erosion at Semaphore Park.